Active morphogenesis of patterned epithelial shells: Active nematic tension and bilayered disc: asymptotic analysis

 \section{Active nematic tension and bilayered disc: asymptotic analysis}

-We discuss here an asymptotic analysis for the flat bilayers disc shapes found for shapes subjected to uniform nematic active tension and for $\zeta_{\rm n}<0$ (Fig. \ref{Fig:Nematic}b).
+We discuss here an asymptotic analysis for the flat bilayers disc steady-state shapes found for surfaces subjected to vanishing internal pressure, uniform nematic active tension and for $\zeta_{\rm n}<0$ (Fig. \ref{Fig:Nematic}b).
 We consider here the limit where $\zeta=\zeta_c=\zeta_{c{\rm n}} =0$.

 We postulate that the limit shape reached as $|\zeta_{\rm n}|\rightarrow \infty$ consists of two parallel flat central discs of radius $R_d$, separated by a distance $2h$, and connected by a narrow curved region (Fig. \ref{fig:plate}).
 One denotes $s_t$ the arclength of the extreme position of the shape where $x=x_t$ is maximal, and $s_c=s-s_t$ the arclength from this point (Fig. \ref{fig:plate}).
 The shape is assumed to be symmetric about a plane going through the equator, which imposes $\partial_s q(s=s_t)=0$.
 One looks for an asymptotic shape which satisfies $h\ll R_d$; we show later that this condition requires $\kappa\ll K l_c^2$.